(formerly Bainbridge Island Arts & Humanities Council)

 NatureBridge provides hands-on environmental science programs for children and teens.
 Our multi-day programs take place outdoors in the magnificence of nature’s classroom, where students are immersed in the wonder and science of our national parks in Yosemite, Golden Gate, Olympic, Santa Monica Mountains, Channel Islands, and Prince William Forest.
 Founded as Yosemite Institute in 1971, today NatureBridge welcomes more than 700 schools and 30,000 students and teachers each year to our six campuses.
 After more than 40 years of teaching and inspiring students, NatureBridge has provided life-changing experiences for more than 1 million participants and is a national leader in the field of environmental education.
 Ancient forests, alpine terrain, coastal marine habitats, and the largest river restoration in U.S. history make Olympic National Park a quintessential living laboratory.
 More than 4,000 students from throughout Washington State and the Puget Sound Region visit our Olympic campus each year.

-Peacock Family Services is a nonprofit organization dedicated to promoting the healthy social and emotional development of children by providing nurturing and enriching care and family support.
-We do so through three organizational strands – our Childhood Development Center located on Madison Ave (childcare and preschool, ages 1 – 5 years old), our Nature Nuts outdoor educational opportunities (after school and day camps, K – 4th grade), and Peacock’s Parent Education programs and Family Support Community Directory.
+Peacock’s vision is that the children of North Kitsap County will reach their full potential, nurtured by families and caregivers who feel supported, informed, and connected.
+We are dedicated to promoting the healthy social and emotional development of children by providing nurturing and enriching care and family support.
+We do so through our organizational strands – our Childhood Development Center (childcare and preschool, ages 1 – 5 years old), our Nature Nuts outdoor educational opportunities (after school and day camps, K – 2 grades), and our Partners for Early Learning educational series and Family Support Community Directory.
 Peacock values Health, Inclusiveness, and Community.

 Founded in 2003, Raising Resilience supports the Bainbridge Island community with parenting education, resources, and connections to help families thrive.
 We bring parents together at speaker events, small group classes, and other programs where they can learn both from experts and each other.
 Our vision is an empowered, vibrant community where all youth and families flourish.